 Tough Trails, Stunning Views

 To reach Refugio Grey, the next day, we had to cross two ravines damaged by landslides.
-In between were ridges with just the narrowest path where gale-force blasts tried to sweep us off the mountain.
+In between ran ridges with just the narrowest path where gale-force blasts tried to sweep us off the mountain.
 To cross the ravines we depended on vertical, wooden ladders that had taken a severe beating in last year’s storms.

 The inclement weather passed.
 Sunshine took over, giving the world a much warmer feel and we now regularly stopped for views of the Grey Glacier glistening in the emerald Pehoe Lake.
 We spent our last night in Campamento Italiano, from where a side track leads into Valle Frances: a spectacular basin in the heart of Torres del Paine’s massif.
 There remained one leisurely day of walking to our home base, which included tracing the ethereal Lago Nordenskjold, where our car awaited us.